< Back

 Conclusions:

-Despite significant differences in preoperative blood parameters between dogs that did and those that did not develop DIC after GDV surgery, in one fourth of dogs preoperative platelet count and coagulation times could not predict the development of DIC.
-More sensitive coagulation tests such as thromboelastography might increase early diagnosis of DIC and improve outcomes.
+Despite significant differences in preoperative blood parameters between dogs with and without DIC after GDV surgery, preoperative platelet count and coagulation times could not predict the development of DIC in one-fourth of the dogs.
+More sensitive coagulation tests, such as thromboelastography, might increase early diagnosis of DIC and improve outcomes.

 Back to the top of the page ^